PooyaLaryan/Zap_Conference/README.md

 for run code :

-first create virtual env
+in the first create virtual env

-python -m venv .venv
+python -m venv .venv :

 then active venv and run :